 You are dealing with real people, this rule is sometimes lost in the pursuit of good design or community objectives.

-Make it easy for people to contribute to the community.
+Second Rule: Make it easy for people to contribute to the community.

 Third Rule: